JankoLancer/flutter_exitinfo/README.md

 that was added in API level R. ApplicationExitInfo API describes the information of previous application process's death.

 Plugin provided all information that can be retrieved from native android code.

+IMPORTANT: Until Android R is officially published, this package can only be tested devices with installed beta version of Android R.

 ## Usage